-1. Does your agency provide “performance reports”
+1. Does your agency provide accurate “Performance Reports”

-Checks for the Collection Letters Service ( Fixed fees)
+Examining their Collection Letters Service ( Fixed fees)

-4. Check the letters verbiage
+4. Check the collection letters verbiage

 5. How is the print quality of their Collection Letters?

-Checks for the Collector Calls Service ( Contingency fees based)
+Examining their Collector Calls Service ( Contingency fees based)

-7. Request for a few collector logs
+7. Request for a few debt collector logs

 8. What kind of payment options does your agency offer to the debtors

-An agency will try to collect 100% of the amount, but do tell your collection agency to settle accounts in a few cases where the debtor is ready to pay 80% of the amount but cannot pay full 100% of the amount owed.
+An agency will try to collect 100% of the amount, but do tell your collection agency to settle accounts in a few cases where the debtor is ready to pay 80% of the amount but cannot pay the full 100% of the amount owed.

-10. Have you been submitting accounts on time?
+11. Have you been submitting accounts on time?